Get Growing, Victoria!

 This is why Get Growing, Victoria! has neighbourhood distribution days – a community collection hub in every neighbourhood where free food starts are available to collect for those who are facing barriers.

 Please see the schedule below for the dates and times when seedlings are available to communities in need to collect free of charge.

 PLEASE NOTE: Masks are required at collection sites.
 Please bring your own tray to transport seedlings.
 Some locations are by registration only.

-Click to view the Summer 2021 Neighbourhood Distribution Days Schedule.
+Click to view the Summer 2021 (fall crops) Neighbourhood Distribution Days Schedule.

 (Photo credit: Aly Sibley Photography at Fernwood collection day)

 Many home gardens are off to a healthy start following the distribution of free garden materials to Victoria neighbourhoods in spring 2021.
 Leaf mulch, compost and wood chips produced at the Parks yard in Beacon Hill Park were delivered to neighbourhood locations for residents to collect in mid-April.
 Thank you to our neighbourhood distribution partners for ensuring collection went smoothly and safely for everyone.